rdlauer/articles/nativescript/react-interview/post.md

 ### What’s special about React NativeScript?
 What makes React NativeScript different from React Native?

-I like to regard it, in short, as a bridgeless alternative to React Native.
+I like to regard it, in short, as **a bridgeless alternative to React Native**.
 You get much of the developer experience of React Native (e.g. TypeScript, Flexbox, and CSS), but with sync access to 100% of the platform APIs.
 Oh, and if you're from a web development background, React NativeScript's use of Webpack as its bundler is probably a welcome change to Metro.

 Anti-pitch: React Native of course still has a place in this world.
 It has wide platform reach, a huge ecosystem of existing libraries, and sees a lot of use in industry, to say the least.

 But if you are looking to work closely and frequently with native code – especially if you foresee a lot of context-switching between JS and native – then I'd really recommend giving React NativeScript a try.
 It was made specifically to solve React Native's pain point of native access.

-Have you received any feedback from the React Native team (or community) yet?
+### Have you received any feedback from the React Native team (or community) yet?

 To my surprise, I haven't heard anything from the React Native core team at all.
 There is some inquisitive interest from the community, but no real momentum yet.
 React NodeGUI (a React renderer for desktop application development) is a similar idea and recently took off though, so I think that with just a bit more exposure, React NativeScript has all the ingredients to snowball into something bigger.